j-5-s/backbone-di/readme.md

-#Data Store
+# Backbone DI

-It's a dependency injection / IoC middleware for backbone with requirejs.
-Its a very similar style to requirejs module loading but the exception is that there is a middleware that will instantiate your models/collections if they dont exist in a local cache or localStorage and then fetch the data from the server.
+Backbone DI is a RequireJS plugin for Backbone.
+It's a dependency injection / IoC middleware that will instantiate your models/collections if they don't exist in a local cache or localStorage (optional) and then fetch the data from the server.
+If they do exist, it will use the existing collections and models it has already instantiated.
+The goal is to take a lot of the model / collection logic out of the views and just provide the objects for you immediately.

 ## Install
 You only need the single file located at public/javascripts/backbone-di.js.
 The rest of this